samuel-akinboro/samuel-akinboro/README.md

 My name is
 ### Akinboro Samuel Oluwasegun
-I am an idealistic and Creative Frontend developer capable of translating beautiful User Interfaces into Responsive and pixel perfect websites with skills on JavaScript, ReactJs and NextJs.
+I am an idealistic and Creative Frontend developer capable of translating beautiful User Interfaces into Responsive and pixel perfect websites with skills on JavaScript, ReactJs, React Native and NextJs.
 I tend to have major, original ideas to create the next big thing.

 You can check out my portfolio [here](https://samuel-akinboro.netlify.app)